brad82/nocp-formulary/_pages/methoxyfluorane.md

 ## Dose

 ### Adult:
-&nbsp;&nbsp; 3mL initial dose q 20mins (if required),  m(6mLs/24h).
+3mL initial dose q 20mins (if required), m(6mLs/24h).

-&nbsp;&nbsp; If a stronger dose is required to manage the pain, the patient can temporarily cover the dilution hole on the top of the device to increase the concentration of the inhaled medication
+If a stronger dose is required to manage the pain, the patient can temporarily cover the dilution hole on the top of the device to increase the concentration of the inhaled medication

 ### Pediatric:
-&nbsp;&nbsp;⚠️ Not approved for Pediatric use in Canada.
+⚠️ Not approved for Pediatric use in Canada.

 ## Supplied